Recoskie/JDasm/docs/Machine.md

 <br />

-This is why detection software has to be update constantly.
+This is why detection software has to be updated constantly.
 As it is not hard to make stuff pass through the scanner undetected.